vttresearch/siteopt_toolbox/docs/introduction.md

 Storage | ![Storage icon](images/storageicon.svg){ width="80" } | Storages allow energy storage.
 They can be storages for heat, electricity or cold.
 Diverting unit | ![Diverting icon](images/divertingicon.svg){ width="80" } | unit which produces side streams such as emissions.

+Note that in the [example system](#fig-energy) the power grid and loads are also nodes.
+This is precisely what we mean by using a restricted set of components to model many different real-world items.
+With these components it is possible to model quite a few different systems.
 The user should rely on these components when visualizing the model topology.
 In practise, the recommended steps are:

 - Decide the energy vectors which are taken into account: electricity, heat or cooling
 - Decide the spatial resolution of demand modelling.
 For example, does the model "block" refer to a single building, city block or wider area?